Thursday, January 2, 2020

-This is fewer than average for both shootings and murders this year; however, it would have been above average for both several years ago and this year broke records for both with a total of at least on-hundred-fifty-one shootings for the year and one-hundred-thirty-three deaths.
+This is fewer than average for both shootings and murders this year; however, it would have been above average for both several years ago and this year broke records for both with a total of at least on-hundred-fifty-two shootings for the year and one-hundred-thirty-four deaths.
 The previous record for shootings was in 2017 which had at least one-hundred-twenty-one shootings and last year there were at least one-hundred-four deaths; if there were more deaths in previous years it certainly wouldn't have been much more than that.

 The final shooting on New Year's Eve left a victim in critical condition, if he dies then that would raise the death total by one more; and the first shooting of 2020 happened on New Year's Day, which isn't surprising since this is one of the most violent days of the year.
 Since the new record is so much higher than the previous one, there's little chance that they'll break it for another year or two at least; however, if they don't do something to bring their crime and violence problem down that's not much to brag about.

 The shootings include, 15 shootings and 5 deaths in January; 12 shootings and 9 deaths in February; 13 shootings and 10 deaths in March; 11 shootings and 10 deaths in April; 4 shootings and 8 deaths in May; 14 shootings and 13 deaths in June; 11 shootings and 12 deaths in July; 18-20 shootings and 31 deaths in August; 8-9 shootings and 6 deaths in September; 14 shootings and 8 deaths in October; 19 shootings and 13 deaths in November; and twelve more shootings and eight deaths from December.